Joseph B. Moore (Michigan judge)

+Early life

 Moore was born in Commerce, Michigan the fifth child of eight to Jacob J. and Hebsibeth (Gillett) Moore.
 His father was a native of Warren County, New Jersey and his mother was born in Monroe County, New York.
 The Moore family came to Michigan in 1833 and the Gillett family in 1834.
-Both families settled in Macomb County and Jacob and Hebsibeth were married on January 1.
-1837.
+Both families settled in Macomb County and Jacob and Hebsibeth were married on January 1, 1837.
 In 1838, Jacob moved to Dryden in Lapeer County for six years before moving to Commerce, where he established himself a furniture manufacturer.
 In 1858, he moved to the village of Walled Lake in Oakland County, where he operated a sawmill.
 In 1860, he purchased a farm and moved there while continuing to run the sawmill.
 While Joseph was working at the sawmill, he read a copy of Blackstone's Commentaries lent to him by James D. Bateman, a local harnessmaker who had taught himself the law and made a second career for himself.
 Moore attributed his own interest in the legal profession to this influence.

+Civil War

 In 1864, at the age of 19, he and a brother drew lots for the opportunity to enlist in the 30th Michigan Infantry to fight in the Civil War alongside an older brother.
 The lot fell to Joseph, but he was rejected by the examining surgeon in Detroit.
 The next day, the other brother enlisted in the 22nd Regiment, Michigan Volunteer Infantry, was accepted and served until the end of the war.